Being equally yoked begins and ends with how much a couple shares the same faith and dreams. Here is a glimpse of what being equally yoked means.

 What does it truly mean to be equally yoked?
-Why does it even matter?
+Why does it even matter in our everyday life?

 The Bible clearly states in 2 Corinthians 6:14 to “not be equally yoked” with unbelievers.
-But, what does this mean?
+But, what does the phrase equally yoked mean?

 In a literal sense, being equally yoked means being “joined with the same.”
-To be equally yoked means moving in the same direction.
+Equally yoked meaning moving in the same direction.
 In Amos 3:3, one can’t walk together with someone unless they both agree.
 There must be an agreement between two people.
 Moving in the same direction means they have the same goal or objective.
-They need to share the same beliefs, values, and morals as well.
+Evenly yoked definition points out that they need to share the same values, and morals as well.

 What is a Yoke?

 To better understand the context of being equally yoked, it’s best to delve into agricultural terms.